Are Store Credit Cards Worth the Discounts?

 Understand Your Card May Be Limited

 Remember that store card discounts can be limited to the brands associated with that retailer.
-And some may only be usable with that specific retailer.
+And some may only be usable with that particular retailer.
 To mitigate against this, sign up for store cards that are serviced by Visa, American Express, or Mastercard.
 Those are usually accepted anywhere you shop.

 Be Responsible with Your Card